China, US ready to enhance mutual trust

 Dempsey arrived in Beijing on Sunday for a five-day visit.
 It is his first trip since becoming the highest-ranking US military officer in 2011.

 Xi hailed the progress in military exchanges and cooperation between the two countries since he visited the US in February 2012 as vice-president.

 Dempsey said he had productive meetings and candid talks with Chinese military leaders, and he hoped to work with China to enhance trust, overcome obstacles and deepen the military relationship.

 He also met Fan Changlong, vice-chairman of the Central Military Commission, and Chang Wanquan, minister of national defense, on Tuesday, when leaders of the two militaries stressed the significance of deepening strategic trust and mutual understanding.

 Fan said both countries should advance ties on the basis of respecting each other's core interests and major concerns and solving the obstacles that hinder the development of military links.

 It was announced on Monday that the two countries will hold a joint military drill on humanitarian rescue and disaster relief in 2013, as well as a joint anti-piracy drill in the Gulf of Aden.

-umber of planned visits and exchanges this year that will be helpful in increasing mutual understanding between the US and Chinese militaries, said Bonnie Glaser, a senior adviser for Asia and the Freeman Chairman in China Studies at the Center for Strategic and International Studies.
+Dempsey's visit is part of a number of planned visits and exchanges this year that will be helpful in increasing mutual understanding between the US and Chinese militaries, said Bonnie Glaser, a senior adviser for Asia and the Freeman Chairman in China Studies at the Center for Strategic and International Studies.